by

 Solution: Make sure the cleats are tight and lubricate

-friction reducer.
-You may need to experiment to determine what works
+other friction reducer.
+You may need to experiment to determine what

-best for your particular brand and model of clipless pedals.
-TIP:
+works best for your particular brand and model of clipless pedals.

-the pivots do not contain bearings apply a few drops of lube (if there
+if the pivots do not contain bearings apply a few drops of lube (if

-are bearings they should be sealed and not require lube), work the suspension
+there are bearings they should be sealed and not require lube), work

-or hinge (on folding bikes), and wipe off any excess lube.
+the suspension or hinge (on folding bikes), and wipe off any excess

 Water bottle screws and bosses (the part in the frame) can creak.

-are welded into, and part of the frame, however on many aluminum and
+bosses are welded into, and part of the frame, however on many aluminum

 which means they might move (a full small water bottle weighs 1 pound